Normal First Trimester Exam

 International Standards for CRL and Gestational Age

-The following are charts from the open access article published relative to international standards for CRL in relationship to gestational age.
+The following are charts from the open access article “International standards for early fetal size and pregnancy dating based on ultrasound measurement of crown-rump length in the first trimester of pregnancy.”
+(This article is freely downloadable).
+The purpose of the article is to establish international standards for CRL in relationship to gestational age.

-The following chart is also from the open access article which is freely downloadable.
+The following is another chart from the open access article.

 Measurements and First Trimester Pregnancy Viability

-Errors exist during early first trimester in correctly assigning whether the pregnancy is viable, nonviable, or in an ectopic location.
-The false positive rate (incorrect diagnosis of a not viable pregnancy when the pregnancy is normal) is as high as 4.4%.
+An important task is to define normality in the first trimester by correctly assigning whether a pregnancy is viable, nonviable, or in an ectopic location.
+The false positive rate (the incorrect diagnosis of a nonviable pregnancy when the pregnancy is normal) can be as high as 4.4%.

-In a recent review , TVS diagnosis of pregnancy failure in a pregnancy with uncertain viability is as follows:
+A recent review defines pregnancy failure and specifies cutoff values for this purpose.
+Transvaginal ultrasound diagnosis of pregnancy failure in a pregnancy with uncertain viability is as follows:

-If viability remains unclear, repeat the TVS in 11 to 14 days.
+If viability remains unclear, repeat transvaginal ultrasound in 11 to 14 days.

 Abstract: PMID: 23280739 Moore, KL, Persaud TVN, Shiota, K. In Color Atlas of Clinical Embryology.
 WB Saunders Company; 1994; p.1.
 Rumack, CM, Wilson SR, Charboneau, JW.
 In: Diagnostic ultrasound.
 Mosby, St. Louis, 1998, p 977.